 Current Research Activities

-- Assessing ecosystems services provided by healthy soils, organic amendments and cover crops in almond production and potential tradeoffs (Emad Jahanzad, Cynthia Crézé, Krista Marshall).
+- Assessing ecosystems services provided by healthy soils, cover crops and regenerative practices in almond production (Vivian Wauters, Krista Marshall).

 - Impact of sheep integration into vineyard on productivity, soil-based ecosystem services and C sequestration (Kelsey Brewer)

 Past Research Activities

 - Benefits and tradeoffs of drip irrigation for organic system productivity and long-term soil ecosystem services (Jennifer Schmidt, Caitlin Peterson, Meng Li)